jamesdeluk/hugo/content/posts/consumption-and-media/learnings-2024.md

 - Anterior mid-cingulate cortex correlates with willpower.
 It grows by doing things you don't want to, especially physically, such as going for a run in the rain or taking a cold shower, or not doing things you want to, like eating the cookie.
 It doesn’t grow by putting in effort, such as a hard run that you actually enjoy.
 It’s a possible predictor of life duration.
 [1]
 - How to improve your life in 2024 according to science: minimise pre-sleep light; fidget; get cold; get dirty; talk to strangers; be scared; learn skills; exercise; breathe; make friends; forgive; eat colours; drink coffee; have a hobby [2]
 - Have:want ratio for happiness - you can increase haves (works temporarily) or decrease wants (works permanently) [3]
-- Always have a top three goals, not an infinite list (for day, month, year; for a project; etc) [3]
 - Sabbaticals are essential (minimum 6 weeks; one example, simply read incessantly); build habits: obvious (in sight in mind), easy (start small), attractive (pick the exercise you enjoy most), satisfying (reward) [3]
-- Low-carb (lower calories, lower GI) rice cookers exist [3]
-- Instead of New Year’s resolutions, have New Year’s anticipations - what am I looking forward to?
-[5]
 - Build a Strategic Life Strategy using organisational principles (purpose, visions, benchmarks, etc).
 Strategic life areas including relationships, body/mind/spirit, community/society, job/learning/finances, interests/entertainment, personal care.
 Plot importance vs satisfaction.
 [4 - images]
-- A statistical analysis of astrological signs against 37 different life outcomes showed no correlation (an r value of 0) [13]
 - Change your state (low to high, e.g. through exercise) before trying to fix things [26]
 - Your "waiting room" of things to do, projects to tackle, opportunities to address, people to see, and ideas to pursue will always be full.
 You will never make a dent in it—and expecting otherwise will only serve to create anxiety.
 [28]
-- Motion vs action.
-Planning feels like action, but it’s only motion.
-[31]
-- Action over goals [62]
 - Passion and obsession are the most powerful traits.
 Next, optimism and curiosity.
 [42]
 - Most important personality trait: Obsession; going all in.
 [54]
-- Perfectionist often a) focus on the wrong things (the things they can control) and b) don't take risks (to avoid imperfection) [47]
+- Perfectionists often a) focus on the wrong things (the things they can control) and b) don't take risks (to avoid imperfection) [47]
 - Intuition cannot be explained, so don’t ask someone to; instead, judge how much experience in the situation they have, and use that to value their intuition.
 [72]

+### Goals and Action

+- Instead of New Year’s resolutions, have New Year’s anticipations - what am I looking forward to?
+[5]
+- Always have a top three goals, not an infinite list (for day, month, year; for a project; etc) [3]
+- Action over goals [62]
+- Motion vs action.
+Planning feels like action, but it’s only motion.
+[31]

 ### Lists